KokiSecurityLab/CySA-Study-Notes/Technical_Paper_020.md

 ## Summary Digest
 This technical paper introduces an autonomous approach to artificial intelligence governance by translating complex ethical imperatives into deterministic, code-bounded security variables.
 Grounded in CISSP Domain 8 and advanced CCSP cloud application protection metrics, this architecture operationalizes a secure AI development lifecycle.
 By hard-coding strict alignment guardrails directly into the primary token ingestion layers, the system transitions into a secure, values-driven architecture.

 Rather than allowing unguided generative models to optimize variables without logical boundaries, this methodology binds algorithmic execution to verified data compliance baselines.
-By routing incoming semantic streams through a specialized policy evaluation engine, the architecture programmatically eliminates the hazards of data poisoning and prompt injections, transforming raw large language model outputs into an audit-compliant, highly secure verification enclave.
+By routing incoming semantic streams through a specialized policy validation pipeline, the architecture programmatically eliminates the hazards of data poisoning and prompt injections, transforming raw large language model outputs into an audit-compliant, highly secure verification enclave.

 ---
 ### 1. Automated Logic Alignment Risks